-Issue 321 of Guitarist magazine published a huge tribute feature to Les Paul, who died on 13 August 2009.
+Back in 2009, Guitarist magazine published a huge tribute feature to Les Paul, who died on 12 August that year.
 Spanning his early life, musical and technical achievements, we explored the legacy left by The Wizard Of Waukesha.

 Les, it's a great pleasure to talk to you, thank you for taking the time today.
 Tell us, are you still playing the Iridium every Monday night?